Kjell Gunnar Birkeland Bleivik March 9 2011. May be updated with additional information.

 since it can be used to parameterize code.

-Combined with AJAX, the XMLHttpRequest Object and other web application technologies the web's search space should grow in dimension and depth and the way search results are presented is up to your fantasy.
+Combined with AJAV, the XMLHttpRequest Object and other web application technologies the web's search space should grow in dimension and depth and the way search results are presented is up to your fantasy.
 As Einstein once said: "Imagination is more important than knowledge".
 The future of search may be a combination of art and science.
-We list two simple examples of what is possible by DOM manipulating this: simple static table
+We list a simple example of what is possible by DOM manipulating this: simple static table

 There is nothing different if the cells of this table are links or other X(HT)ML elements or text snippets